drscotthawley/signaltrain/README.md

 	conda create --name signaltrain python=3.8

-Install the latest version of pytorch for your environment, e.g. in linux
+Install suitable version of pytorch for your environment, e.g. in linux

-	conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c conda-forge
+	conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=11.0 -c pytorch

 Then try running the program and install whatever it needs.

 Current not ready for the following methods.